For this experiment, give the traditional density jar science experiment a Halloween twist by making a Halloween density jar!

 Don’t miss the complete list of Halloween science experiments!

-How to Make a Spooktacular Halloween Density Jar
+How to Set Up the Halloween Density Jar Experiment

 A density jar is a fun way to learn about the density of objects, and have fun with science at the same time.
 You probably already have everything you need to make this density jar right now.